Kansattica/msync/MANUAL.md

 #### Queueing

 To do other useful stuff with `msync`, you'll have to use queues.
-The `msync queue` command allows you to queue up favorites, boosts, and posts to be sent when you're back online.
+The `msync queue` command allows you to queue up favorites, boosts, bookmarks, and posts to be sent when you're back online.

 To queue up favorites, run `msync queue fav <any number of status IDs>`.
 You can get these status IDs from downloaded posts and notifications.
 They're always on a line that starts with `status id:` in `home.list` and `notifications.list`- don't put any other ID numbers into this!
 Boosts are the same: `msync queue boost <any number of status ids>`